-The academic year of 2021-2022 saw a return to usual practice following two years without formal examinations, due to the Covid-19 pandemic.
-For the vast majority of this student cohort, it was the first time, since SATs during primary school, that they had experienced formal assessments and exam conditions.
+The academic year of 2022-2023 saw another year of fantastic outcomes for Truro and Penwith College students.
+The academic year saw second year of support for a cohort of students who, for the first time, since SATs during primary school, were to experience formal assessments and exam conditions.
+Most of the 2022-2023 student cohort entered their college journey with Teacher Assessed Grades (TAGs).

 Academic staff supported students toward their assessments with this in mind, amending course delivery accordingly and focussing more intently on exam preparation and revision strategies.
+An exceptionally busy year of exams saw 11,510 entries over the year (excluding on demand exams).
 This, combined with a package of pastoral support through the tutorial programme, Student Services and Learning Support Services, allowed this cohort of students to gain their qualifications and progress to their next steps.